jonhil/autohotkey-skripts/README.md

 # Codesnippets for AutoHotkey
-Skripts that are workting with [AutoHotkey](https://www.autohotkey.com/)
+Skripts that are working with [AutoHotkey](https://www.autohotkey.com/)

 ## Info
 Some skripts that I'm using to make my PC life easier.